JoeFanning/Philosophical-AI/README.md

 ​The unfairness isn't that the AI is "lying" about the data.
 The unfairness is that the data itself is a reflection of a system that has historically disadvantaged a group of people.
 If an AI model simply learns to replicate that system, it automates and perpetuates a historical injustice.
 ​
 The goal of creating "fair" AI isn't to pretend that these disparities don't exist.
 It's to build a system that can look beyond the raw, biased data and make decisions based on an individual's true creditworthiness, rather than on the systemic disadvantages they face.

+We do not want to create functionality in AI systems that creates these higher order intertwined systemic inequalities and historic injustices.
+That is why the AI should continuously and dynamically operate to construct a higher position of perspective correlating with methods of Philosophy.

 ## Technical Development and Deployment